eLearning

 Mobile App Help Overlay Example

-Complete guides and videos right in an application can be even more helpful, though.
+Complete guides and videos in an application can be even more helpful.
 That’s what I’ve been developing using Pendo.
 I use it daily to provide alerts, surface important information quickly, and even walk people through specific tasks.

 Wrap Up

 There will be a lot more to come on the techstructional’s blog.
-I had previously written about many learning & development topics over at my personal website but you may notice the writing tapered off.
+I previously wrote about many learning & development topics on my personal website, but you may notice the writing tapered off.
 That’s because I was working on other projects.

 Because I love helping organizations do better with training, I’m focusing on this and will continue to do so.
 My goal is to help companies introduce technology better with superior technical training that makes employees happier and work more efficiently.